VietnamTravel Tips & InfoVietnam Travel Adaptors for Your Electrical Devices Abroad

 Type F

-Voltage Converter, Transformer, Travel Adaptor, and Charger
+Voltage Converter, Transformer, Travel Adaptor, and Charger You Can Use When in Vietnam

 Travel adaptors are to change from one plug type to another; they don’t transform the voltage or frequency.
-You may not need to buy a travel adaptor because it is often attached to the voltage converters or transformers.
+You may not need a travel adaptor because it is often attached to the voltage converters or transformers.
 But if you do need one, buy a travel adaptor that matches with your device power rating, so that they don’t use the power exceeding the maximum AMPS and WATTS of the adaptors.
-Plug types will vary depends on the appliances you are going to bring and the origin of those devices (where the appliances are sold and intended to be used in which country).
+Plug types will vary depending on the appliances you are going to bring and the origin of those devices (where the appliances are sold and intended to be used in which country).

 Some travel adaptors and voltage converters are not suitable for appliances that are connected to the ground.
 The appliances that don’t have a grounded connection are called double-insulated appliances.
 You can check the symbol marking double-insulated on the charger or your device.

-• Whether there is a marking of CE (Conformité Européene) or CCC (China Compulsory Certificate) but these might be easily forged
+• Whether there is a marking of CE (Conformité Européene) or CCC (China Compulsory Certificate), but these might be easily forged

 • Test whether the plugs fit your devices and sockets.
-If they don’t comfortably fit in, then there is a high possibility that the charger is counterfeit
+If they don’t comfortably fit in, then there is a high possibility that the charger is counterfeit.

 Where to Buy Travel Adaptors in Vietnam?